kadas-albireo/kadas-albireo.github.io/manual-new/en/gps.md

 ## <a name="sec0"></a>Enabling GPS

-To use a GPS device with KADAS, the GpsGate Splitter application must be installed on the system.
+To use a GPS device with KADAS, the GpsGate Splitter application must be installed on the system, see [Configuring GPSGate](gpsgate/gpsgate.md).

 The status of the GPS connection is displayed in the status bar in the lower area of the application window.
 This button can be toggled to set up resp. terminate a connection.
 The fill color of the status button changes depending on the current connection status